 / Fri, Nov 17, 2017

 One of the major announcements at Microsoft Build 2017 in regard to Xamarin is the launch of the Xamarin Live Player.
-The Xamarin Live Player is available in both the Apple App Store and the Google Play store, and gives you an easy way to preview your app as your write it.
+The Xamarin Live Player is available in both the Apple App Store and the Google Play Store, and gives you an easy way to preview your app as you write it.
 It doesn’t require any saving, recompiling, or building, as soon as you add code, it appears in the app.

 When you combine using the Infragistics AppMap, which is part of the Ultimate UI Controls for Xamarin, you can drag and drop a mobile app design with navigation in minutes, and then instantly preview that design directly on a mobile device.
 No packaging, deploying, and for iOS: no Mac required!

 While this doesn’t completely eliminate the need for having emulators or devices to test your app, this gives you a quick and easy way to preview your code as you write it on just about any device.
 The big piece here is that it includes being able to test directly on an iOS device.
 You’re probably aware of some of the headaches and hoops to jump through to build and deploy an app to an iOS device, especially if you’ve been developing on Windows.